Mathematics at East Borough

 Websites for Parents

 We are making lots of use of online activities here at school.
-Along with Times Table Rock Stars and Education City (your child will have received log in details from their class teacher) there are lots out there that you can use with your child.
+Along with Times Table Rock Stars (your child will have received log in details from their class teacher) there are lots out there that you can use with your child.

 Children learn best through practise and consolidating the skills that they have learnt.
 It is important that the children enjoy this practise as it can sometimes be a long process to master these skills.
 We all know that children love technology so they should find these games and activities engaging and fun!